-Fireworks, flags, music, food, swimming, time with your family and friends.
+Fireworks, flags, music, food, swimming, and time with your family and friends.
 What’s not to love about the 4th of July?!
 The Atlanta area has so much to offer when it comes to celebrating America’s birthday.
 Atlanta Mom has put together a list of some events happening in and around Atlanta for your family to enjoy.
 Whatever you do this year, we hope you have a safe and Happy 4th!

 Stone Mountain Park

-Margaritaville at Lake Lanier Islands
+Lake Lanier Islands

 Truist Park and The Battery